 Full Scholarship Covers:

-• Living expenses in Geneva for ten months.
+- The scholarship covers living expenses in Geneva for a period of ten months.

 Partial Scholarship Covers:

-Please note:Ā Full scholarships are only for citizens of non-Western countries; therefore, applicants from Australia, Canada, New Zealand, the United States, and Western Europe cannot be considered for a full scholarship.
+Please note: Full scholarships are only for citizens of non-Western countries; therefore, applicants from Australia, Canada, New Zealand, the United States, and Western Europe cannot be considered for a full scholarship.

 Eligibility Criteria for Geneva Academy Scholarship